foundry-rs/starknet-foundry/docs/src/starknet/multicall.md

 inputs = ["0x123", 234]  # Numbers can be used directly without quotes
 ```

-After running `sncast multicall run --path file.toml --fee-token strk`, a declared contract will be first deployed, and then its function `put` will be invoked.
+After running `sncast multicall run --path file.toml`, a declared contract will be first deployed, and then its function `put` will be invoked.

 > 📝 **Note**
 > The example above demonstrates the use of the `id` property in a deploy call, which is then referenced as the `contract address` in an invoke call.